byte-zone/Changelog/README.md

 local EnemyPosition = (m_lEntity - lPlayer):Normalized() -- Scaling the direction of the vector

-local TrackingSpeed = 5.0  -- Speed to move towards the enemy local CalculatedAngle = lPlayer + (EnemyPosition / TrackingSpeed)  -- Calculated the enemy position, Always the new angle should be "/" not * this will make the tracking aggressive
+local TrackingSpeed = 5.0
+-- Calculates the enemy's position.
+The new angle should always use "/" instead of "*" as multiplication makes the tracking too aggressive. local CalculatedAngle = lPlayer + (EnemyPosition / TrackingSpeed)

 if Disctance < 100.0 then
     -- If target less than 100.0 trigger VK_RBUTTON